-Many Americans with disabilities have access to financial support.
-They get help from Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) programs.
+Many Americans with disabilities do have access to some financial support.
+For example, they get help from Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) programs.
 However, they may still struggle to handle the cost of living when using those programs alone.

 How Much You Can Make While on Social Security Disability?

 The Social Security Administration may stop paying out your benefits if you work to the point that they consider “substantial.”
-In 2019, a “substantial” income is an average monthly earning that hits or crosses the $1,220 mark.
-That means you have to make less than $14,640 a year to maintain your SSDI benefits.
-The only exception is individuals who are blind.
-The SSDI benefits cutoff for blind individuals is $2,040 per month, or $24,480 a year.
-As long as you stay below that amount, you can continue to receive SSDI benefits.
-However, you do have to keep the Social Security Administration informed when you start or stop working while receiving SSDI or SSI.
-If you have specific questions about working while on SSDI or SSI, you can call the Social Security Administration at 1-866-968-7842 (1-866-833-2967 for the deaf or hearing impaired) and discuss your options.
-You can also head to the Social Security Administration’s Ticket to Work website for additional information.
+In 2020, a “substantial” income is an average monthly earning that hits or crosses the $1,260 mark.
+That means you have to make less than $15,120 a year to maintain your SSDI benefits.
+The only exception is for individuals who are blind.
+The SSDI benefits cutoff for blind individuals is $2,110 per month, or $25,320 a year.

 How Much You Can Make While Receiving VA Disability Compensation?

 Legally, veterans can work with a 100 percent disability rating.
 However, those that aren’t considered able to work under the Individual Unemployability rating cannot take part in “substantial gainful employment.”
 In order to stay under the “substantial gainful employment” threshold, veterans have to be considered “marginally” employed or less.
 “Marginal employment” means keeping your earned annual income below the poverty threshold for an individual, as set by the US Department of Commerce each year.

 How to Make Money from Home If You’re Disabled

 For many people with disabilities, the idea of working from home is enticing.
 It gives you the ability to earn an income and remain in a familiar environment or space that has a design specifically based on your unique needs.
 Thanks to the rise of the digital world and the gig economy, there are numerous ways to make a living from the comfort of your house.

 Freelance Writing, Web Design, Programming, and More

 There is a variety of freelancing categories available too.
 While writing articles or blog posts for a person or company is one option, many other technical projects can fall in this category as well.
 If you have web design skills, then creating sites for others might work.
 If you have some programming know-how, then you could create or customize software and applications.
 Essentially, if you can perform your work at a computer and deliver it online, there could be a freelance role that could work for you.
 If you want to see what is available, check out some of the leading freelance websites such as Upwork and Guru.

 Website and Smartphone App Testing

-If you enjoy sharing your opinion, have access to a computer or smartphone, and can only work for short periods, becoming a website and app tester could be a great option.
+If you enjoy sharing your opinion, have access to a computer or smartphone, and can only work for short periods, then becoming a website and app tester could be a great option.
 Sites like UserTesting pay people from all walks of life to take a look at sites and apps, try out various functions, and give their opinion.
 Usually, all you need to be able to do is speak into a microphone and navigate the website or app.